Table of contents

 How to stop a fake virus warning on Android?

 Under no circumstances should you tap a suspicious Google Android virus alert.
-Even more important, never enter your credit card data in a pop-up window as real antiviruses don’t charge for the removal of a single virus.
+Even more important, never enter your credit card data in a pop-up window, as real antiviruses don’t charge for the removal of a single virus.
 Instead, follow these steps to remove Android virus notifications.

 1. Reboot your phone in the safe mode

-By restarting your Android phone in the safe mode, you can stop a rogue app responsible for the fake virus warning from running in the background.
+By restarting your Android phone in safe mode, you can stop a rogue app responsible for the fake virus warning from running in the background.

 Here’s how to stop virus warning pop-ups on Android phones:

-- Press and hold the power button
+- Press and hold the power button.

-- Tap and hold the Power off option
+- Tap and hold the Power off option.

-- In a dialog window, tap OK
+- In a dialog window, tap OK.

-Once in the safe mode, check if the pop-up issue persists.
+Once in safe mode, check if the pop-up issue persists.
 If the virus warnings have disappeared, then third-party apps are most likely to blame.

 2. Delete suspicious apps